 The 1987 NES video game JAWS, published by LJN, was originally titled JAWS: The Revenge.
 The object of the game was to stab the shark with the bow of the player's boat, much like the original/uncut ending of the film JAWS: The Revenge.

-This film has the lowest body count of the series, with a total of 3 victims - Sean Brody, Banana Boat Woman, and Jake.
-Throughout the four films, there were 23 deaths (shown or implied); there were 5 in Jaws (1975), 7 in Jaws 2 (1978), 8 in Jaws 3-D (1983) and 3 in this film.
+This film has the lowest body count of the series, with a total of 2 victims - Sean Brody and Margaret's mother on the banana boat thus including Jakes death in the alternate version of the film.
+Throughout the four films, there were 22 deaths (shown or implied); there were 5 in Jaws (1975), 7 in Jaws 2 (1978), 8 in Jaws 3-D (1983) and 2 in this film.